abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logics as categories
 ===

-Leaving the differences between intuinistic and classical logics aside, the BHK interpretation is interesting because it provides a bit of the higher-level view of logic, that we need in order to define it in terms of category theory.
-And this is just what we will attempt here.
+Leaving the differences between intuinistic and classical logics aside, the BHK interpretation is interesting because it provides a bit of the higher-level view of logic, that we need in order to represent it in terms of category theory.

+This representation of logic, the one that does nor rely on formulas and propositions, but on objects and operations which obey is sometimes called an *algebraic* representation, *algebraic* being an umbrella term describing all structures that can be represented using category theory, like groups and orders

 The Curry-Howard correspondence
 ---